tbensky/PrologScheduling/README.md

 ]
 ```

 `,` must be filterd out.
-We do this in a procedural language (Javascript), used to render the rooms.
 We also can't seem to get rid of the brackets in the `class_name`, `days`, and `times` fields.
-(These are both examples of difficult task in Prolog, but trivial in a procedural language.
+(These are both examples of difficult tasks in Prolog, but trivial in a procedural language.
+So we'll do both in the downstream procedural language (here Javascript), that graphically renders room packing results.
 It looks like SWI-Prolog has a function called `re_replace` however.)

 Next, if you open `render.html` (in this repo) in a web browser, paste in this json output, the click the `render` button, you'll see the room occupancy.